List of national flowers: Africa

+Ethiopia

+The national flower of Ethiopia is Zantedeschia aethiopica, commonly known as calla lily.

 Mauritius

 The national flower of Mauritius is the Ruizia boutoniana.

 Nigeria

 The national flower of Nigeria is Costus spectabilis which is commonly known as Yellow Trumpet.

 Seychelles

 The national flower of the Seychelles is the tropicbird orchid (known locally as orkid payanke), Angraecum eburneum.

 South Africa

 The national flower of South Africa is the King Protea, Protea cynaroides.

 Tunisia

 The national flower of Tunisia is jasmine.
 It was chosen as a symbol for the 2010 Tunisian Revolution.

 Zimbabwe

 Zimbabwe's national flower, the flame lily.

 The national flower of Zimbabwe is the flame lily, Gloriosa superba.

 Asia

 Afghanistan

-The national flower of Afghanistan is the Tulip.
-It is called Lala (لاله) in the Farsi language and Khatol in the Pashto language.
+The national flower of Afghanistan is the tulip.
+It is called Lala (لاله) in Persian and Khatol in the Pashto language.

 Bangladesh

 The national flower of Bangladesh is the water lily Nymphaea nouchali.
 It is called shapla (শাপলা) in the Bengali language.

 Bhutan

 The national flower of Bhutan is the blue poppy.
 Previously misidentified as the non-native Meconopsis grandis, national flower of Bhutan was identified in 2017 as Meconopsis gakyidiana, a new distinct species.